secondstreet/api-docs/docs/index.md

 ## [Messaging Analytics API](https://docs.google.com/document/d/1Mb0h_b7SZCtRfhgc3Tge7Z9oa_YPLEUy9BAd2QxDl6A/edit)

-This document explains email categorical charts, messaging statistics, message performance, a/b test performance, and message demographic data.
+This document explains how to pull data from the Second Street platform for email categorical charts, messaging statistics, message performance, a/b test performance, and message demographic data for individual message campaigns.
+It also explains how to get bulk data for standard email metrics for all emails at the property, market, or chain/corporate level, and how to get aggregated email data for a market or chain's organizations.

 ## [Downloading Reports API](https://docs.google.com/document/d/1XMP1scX1ft5tIr2q02_UDipe-JRi525nQGb88YYhoWk/edit?usp=sharing)